Mexdel/Mexdel/README.md

 I am Mehdi Delfani, a software engineer and developer with over 4 years of experience in programming and artificial intelligence.
 I have worked with various programming languages including Python, Java, C++, and C#, with a strong focus on automation, computer vision, and game development using Unity.

-As the founder of **MexDel**, a company specializing in AI, electronics, and the production of humanoid intelligent robots, I also lead a subsidiary named **MexDel Gamez** dedicated to developing Windows video games.

 I believe continuous learning and growth are the keys to success in this dynamic field.
 Therefore, I constantly strive to expand my knowledge and create innovative solutions to automate processes and build valuable products.

 ---